Interim Associate Dean for Academic and Student Affairs

 After six highly productive years of postdoctoral training at the University of Pittsburgh, Radel joined the faculty at KU Medical Center.
-In addition to his primary appointment in the Department of Occupational Therapy Education, he holds joint appointments in the Department of Molecular and Integrative Physiology and the Department of Ophthalmology.
+In addition to his primary appointment in the Department of Occupational Therapy Education, he holds a joint appointment in the Department of Molecular and Integrative Physiology and an adjunct appointment in the Department of Ophthalmology.

 Wu, A.J., J. Radel, and B. Hanna-Pladdy (2011) Improved Function after Combined Physical and Mental Practice Following Stroke: A Case of Hemiparesis and Apraxia.
 Amer.
 J. Occupational Therapy, 65(1): 161-168.

 Burgard, E., L. Foster, L. Kraus, and J. Radel (2011) Performing Single Subject Research Designs in Practice.
 OT Practice, 16(13), 21-24.

-O’Bryhim, B.E., H. Niu, J.D.
-Radel, and R.C.
+O’Bryhim, B.E., J. Radel, S.J.
+Macdonald, and R.C.
 Symons (2012) The genetic control of avascular area in mouse oxygen-induced retinopathy.
 Mol.
 Vision, 18:377-89.

 Döpp, C., E. Steultjens, and J. Radel (2012) A Survey of Evidence-Based Practice among Dutch Occupational Therapists.
 Occupational Therapy International, 19(1):17-27.